SS Santa Fé (1921): Second World War

 In October 1939, after the outbreak of the Second World War, Santa Fé was in Rio de Janeiro.
 She tried to return to Germany but on 25 October the French destroyers Le Terrible and Le Fantasque intercepted her.
 The French Government took possession of the ship, renamed her Saint André and contracted a merchant shipping company to manage her.
 Sources disagree as to whether that company was Chargeurs Réunis or Messageries Maritimes.

-Saint André sailed in a single Allied convoy, Convoy 4 DS.
+Saint André sailed in one Allied convoy.
 Convoy 4 DS left Dakar in Senegal on 25 November 1939 and reached Casablanca in Morocco on 3 December.

 In June 1940 France capitulated to Germany and Italy.
-One source asserts that Saint André was returned to HAPAG in 1940, but another state that she remained in French hands until Germany and Italy occupied Vichy France in November 1942.
+One source asserts that Saint André was returned to HAPAG in 1940, but another states that she remained in French hands until Germany and Italy occupied Vichy France in November 1942.
 Either way, by the end of 1942 she had returned to German hands and her name had been reverted to Santa Fé.